 CERTIFIED SEED POTATOES ARE A PRE-ORDER ITEM.
-POTATOES ARE SHIPPED MARCH THROUGH MAY.
+POTATOES ARE SHIPPED STARTING IN THE BEGINNING OF MARCH.

 A delicious early producing variety with uniform shape and brilliant red skin and flesh makes this a favorite of chefs.
 Vines are vigorous, leave them plenty of room.
 65-75 days